-- d.
-If a pitcher reaches any pitching limit stated herein for his/her age while facing a batter, the pitcher may continue to pitch until any one of the following conditions occurs: 1.
+c.
+If a pitcher reaches any pitching limit stated herein for their age while facing a batter, the pitcher may continue to pitch until any one of the following conditions occurs: 1.
 The batter reaches base; 2.
 The batter is put out; 3.
-The third out is made to end the half-inning. - e.
-If a pitcher exceeds any pitching limit, then the total number of pitches thrown, not the limit, is used for pitch count for all other purposes, including rest days. - f.
-Seniors: at the start of Senior playoffs, the season pitch limit shall be extended by 200 pitches.
+The third out is made to end the half-inning.